Teachers with Impact – What is a ‘Great Teacher’?

 My greatest teacher was Jeremy Pilbeam, a young O and A Level Design and Technology teacher, who at the time was straight out of university.
 He made a difference to my life because he was the teacher that encouraged me to go to university when others had felt that the local agricultural college was more appropriate for me.
 He helped build my confidence and set me off on my journey to go to university and subsequently into teaching.

-Most of us have one ‘Great Teacher’ who stood out from the rest for various reasons.
-Whether it was because they took a particular interest in your learning, helped you overcome your shyness, or even made you feel that you weren’t so bad at sport after all!
+Most of us have one ‘Great Teacher’, who stood out from the rest for various reasons.
+Whether it was because they took a particular interest in your learning, helped you overcome your shyness, or even made you feel that you weren’t so bad at sports after all!

 But how do great teachers become special?

 Over the past few months, the ONVU Learning team has worked hard to help teachers celebrate their success and enhance their excellence.

 During this time, we have recognised the in-balance between the depressed state of the industry and the incredible passion and excellence in so many of the teaching profession.
 There are a lot of ‘Great Teachers’ out there!

 As much as technology has an increasing role to play, teachers are still the main way in which learning is imparted directly to students or by which learning is facilitated.
 Teachers are fundamental to the success of a student, and to society as a whole.